Qualifications and Training

 Additionally, 9 out of 10 young children in Maine whose parents lack high school degrees live in low-income families.
 (Maine Children’s Growth Council: figures extrapolated from 2010 U.S. Census data for Maine) Adults who do not have basic literacy skills are less able to provide for their families, hold jobs that include health care benefits, and access higher education opportunities.

-While these figures can be overwhelming, here at TCL we give you the chance to make a difference.
+While these figures can be overwhelming, here at TCL we provide the chance to make a difference.
 By becoming a tutor and working one-on-one with a literacy learner, you may not be able to single-handedly turn these statistics around.
 However, you will be able to help improve one person’s life through literacy, and in doing so, you will be helping countless others.

 Frequently Asked Questions